sateffen/nodgine/docs/api/nodgine api.md

 Then you can use this instance to add middleware or controller to it, and bind the router to a http server.

-You can instanciate the nodgine with some options as well.
+You can instantiate the nodgine with some options as well.
 The options are all optional, you don't need them to use the nodgine.

 As options parameter you have to pass an object, which can have two params: requestClass